-And with historical data on the fritz, more and more revenue leaders are looking beyond history and bookings to future signals to get a clearer picture of demand and move ahead of the booking curve.
+And with historical data on the fritz, more and more revenue leaders are looking beyond historical data and bookings and to future signals to get a clearer picture of demand and move ahead of the booking curve.

 Examples of this data include:

-- Hotel search data.
-Hotel search data is gathered from OTAs, metasearch sites, and GDS.
-It tells you the destinations travelers are considering, what dates they're looking at, their length-of-stay, and what type of accommodation they want.
+- Hotel search data- Hotel search data is gathered from various sources, including OTAs, and metasearch sites.
+It tells you the destinations travelers are considering, what dates they're looking at, their length-of-stay, and what type of accommodations they want.

-- Alternative accommodation availability.
-Knowing how many alternative accommodation listings you may be up against for different LOS, and at which price point, completes the picture of consumer choice.
+- Alternative accommodation availability- Knowing how many alternative accommodation listings you may be up against for different length of stays (LOS), and at which price point, completes the picture of consumer choice.

-Forward-looking data—via predictive market intelligence solutions like Market Insight from OTA Insight—helps hoteliers respond to signs of pick-up before the competition, so they can drive revenue with more informed pricing and marketing decisions.
+- Forward-looking data—via predictive market intelligence solutions like Market Insight from OTA Insight—helps hoteliers respond to signs of increased demand before the competition, so they can drive revenue with more informed pricing and marketing decisions.